-What I learned is that the ideal temperature for a cat depends on several factors, breed, age, size, health and even the environment where the cat is used to.
 In general terms, cats tolerate more warm temperatures than most people considering their body temperature is from 100.5 to 102.5 degrees.
-There is not really a magic number because it will depend on your cat’s adaptability to the temperatures and this will depend on several factors.
-You need to analyze these factors to figure out if your cat will be fine with normal room temperature or if it will need some adjustments.
+However, long haired cats breeds can tolerate much colder temperatures than short haired cats.
+This is a general rule and the adaptability to temperatures will depend on other factors, such as age, size and health condition.
+There is not really a magic number so the best approach is to analyze the following factors to figure out if your cat will be fine with normal room temperature or if it will need some adjustments.

 CAT’S ADAPTABILITY TO TEMPERATURES DEPENDS ON:

-Breed: Long haired cats tolerate better cool temperatures than short haired cats.
+Breed: Long-haired cats tolerate better cool temperatures than short-haired cats.
 For example, the Siberian cat is much more prepared for cold temperatures than a Burmese due to its thick fur that warms up its body.
-Cats such as Siberian, Maine Coon or Norwegian Forest Cats even have their paws covered by hair designed to walk on the snow or cold forest.
-Cats with thick coats may feel more uncomfortable with higher temperatures than short haired cats.
+Cats such as Siberian, Maine Coon or Norwegian Forest Cats even have their paws covered by hair designed to walk in the snow or cold forest.
+Cats with thick coats may feel more uncomfortable with higher temperatures than short-haired cats.

 Age: Kittens need higher temperatures than adult cats.
 A kitten could even suffer hypothermia in normal environmental temperatures due to the lack of capacity to retain body heat.
 Also, old cats need more warm temperatures than young adult cats as they usually suffer bone or joint pain.